AratiSomwanshi/FinalProject/README.md

-# sports accessories E-commerce system
+# Sports accessories E-commerce system
 E-commerce system specifically designed for sports accessories.
 Feel free to suggest any updates and submit a pull request
 # Purpose: